joshuabode/minfix/README.md

 ## Key design features

 ### Minimal software intervention on the datapath

-- The transmit FIFO is **written in 32-bit words but serialized to bytes in hardware**, so enqueuing a word for transmission costs a single store to a mapped address — one memory write per word, not per byte.
+- The transmit FIFO is **written in 32-bit words but serialised to bytes in hardware**, so enqueuing a word for transmission costs a single store to a mapped address — one memory write per word, not per byte.
 - The control unit sets all internal enable/select signals autonomously.
 Once data